remaleino/remaleino/README.md

 ## Hi there 👋

 I am Laurea University of Applied Scienses Bussines IT student.
-I specialize in full-stack and mobile app developement, and, also, in programming with Python.
+I specialize in full-stack and mobile app developement, and, also, in programming with Python (take a look at the Pygame-repository).

 ### Languages and Tools